 Spine gourd fruit powder or infusion has errhine effect (induces mucus discharge) when introduced in the nostrils.
 It is used in Ayurveda to cure Asthma, Bronchitis, and to treat blocked sinuses.

-Fruit of the plant possesses neuroprotective properties and supports the brain function via the CNS (Central Nervous System).
-In Ayurveda, it is used to treat mental disorders.
+Kakrol has neuro protective properties.
+It supports the brain function via the CNS (Central Nervous System).
+In Ayurveda, it is also used to treat mental disorders.

 Spine Gourd – Modes of Consumption